effffgen/Libellus-Event-Tools/README.md

 - Conversion of PMD to and from JSON

 ## Supported PMD Versions
+- 3
+  - Primarily used by PM1 files
+  - Used in Digital Devil Saga 1&2, Persona 3/FES, Persona 4/Golden
 - 10 (Partial)
   - Unused PMD's of this version can be found in Persona 3's files
 - 11 (Partial)
   - Unused PMD's of this version can be found in Persona 3's files
 - 12
-  - Used in Persona 3 (Original and FES), Persona 4 and Persona 4 Golden
+  - Used in Persona 3/FES, Persona 4/Golden